- Garden / Landscaping / Patio — 241

 Furthermore, as there are various types of shutters available in the market today that it may become difficult for you to choose the best.
 However, by keeping certain points in your mind you’ll surely be able to select the one that is best suitable for your needs.
 These points generally include:

-- Choose window shutters that coordinate well with the design and colour of your home.
+- Choose window shutters that coordinate well with the design and color of your home.

 - Compare various styles and choose the one that suits your home’s design and structure.